Active and Passive Causal Inference Learning: Background

 for $X$ with $p(X) > 0$.
 This implies that $p(A=a|X)$ for the action $a$, of which we are interested in computing the potential outcome, must be positive.
 We call it the {\it positivity}.
 Positivity is a necessary condition for computing ATE as we need the $p(A|X=x) >0 $ in the denominator for data $x$.
 The {\it overlap} assumption is similar to the positivity assumption but applies to the covariate.
 It requires that the distributions $p(X|A=0)$ and $p(X|A=1)$ have common support.
 Partial overlap occurs when you are missing on particular action for a certain area of covariate space.
 For example, we can have treated units of certain patient groups but no control units, or vice versa.

 \paragraph{Ignorability/Exchangeability.}

 Even if we can estimate the statistical quantities, such as the conditional probability $p(Y|X,A)$, we need an additional set of assumptions in order to turn them into causal quantities.
-The first such assumption is {\it exchangeabilty} which states that the potential outcome $\hat{Y}(a)$ must be preserved even if the choice of an action to each covariate configuration $p(A|X)$ changes.
+The first such assumption is {\it exchangeability} which states that the potential outcome $\hat{Y}(a)$ must be preserved even if the choice of an action to each covariate configuration $p(A|X)$ changes.
 That is, the causal effect of $A$ on $Y$ does not depend on how we assign an action $A$ to each sample $X$.
 This is also called {\it ignorability}, as this is equivalent to ignoring the associated covariate when assigning an action to a sample, i.e., $A \indep X$.
 This enables us to turn the conditional probabilities into intervention probabilities, eventually allowing us to estimate the potential outcome, which we describe in more detail later.

 The exchangeability is a strict condition that may not be easily met in practice.
 This can be due to the existence of confounding variables, selection bias, or due to time-dependency between action selections (violation of Markov Assumption).
 We can relax this by assuming {\it conditional exchangeability}.
 As we did for defining the CATE above, we partition the covariate into $X$ and $X'$ and condition the latter on a particular value, i.e., $X'=x'$.
 If the exchangeability is satisfied conditioned on $X'=x'$, we say that conditional exchangeability was satisfied.
 This however implies that we are only able to estimate the potential outcome given a particular configuration of $X'$.
-In order to estimate the potential outcome over all possible configurations of $[X,X']$, we must further assume {\it unconfoundedness}.
-It states that we must {\it observe} all configurations of $X'$ for which $p(X,X') > 0$ and that there cannot be an unobserved covariate that affects the choice of action for each sample.
+To meet the ignorability assumption, we need to achieve unconfoundedness, which refers to having an absence of confounding variables in a causal relationship.
+This involves careful design, data collection, and measurements to control potential confounders and isolate the impact.
 These two assumptions together allow us to turn the statistical quantities into causal quantities, just like when (unconditional) exchangeability alone was satisfied.

 \paragraph{Consistency and Markov assumption.}